Drug Offense Defense Lawyers and Immigration Defense in Criminal Matters

-Being charged with possession of marijuana or possession of any drugs is a serious criminal matter.
+Being charged with possession of marijuana or possession of any drug is a serious criminal matter, especially if you are an individual seeking immigration benefits.
 If convicted, you or your child could face penalties that include jail time, driver’s license suspension, large fines and surcharges, and possibly removal from school to an alternative school or loss of a job.
 The Dallas Drug attorneys at Goldstein & Scopellite, PC, can help.

 However, in cases where a person is not a citizen of the United States, the penalties are far worse, as he or she may face removal proceedings, possible mandatory detention throughout the removal proceedings (which can take years) and possible removal from the United States for an indefinite period of time.

 Understanding Immigration Consequences if You Plea to or Have a Drug Conviction

 If you have been arrested and/or charged with a drug possession or drug-related crime of any type, please contact one of our experienced Dallas, Texas, immigration attorneys or Tucson, Arizona, immigration attorneys immediately, and before you accept any plea agreement!